bcgov/data-publication/pages/dps_bcdc_w_dataset_2.md

 ---

 ## BC DATA CATALOGUE RESOURCE MANAGEMENT
+**This document is being updated to correspond with the BC Data Catalogue Beta release**

 1. Resources to a record can be the following types:
     - [Application](./dps_bcdc_w_application_2.md)
     - [Geographic Data](./dps_bcdc_w_geographic_dataset_2.md)